DynamoDS/RefineryPrimer/03-hello-project-refinery/03-03_running-refinery.md

 <br/>

-## How to run an optimization process using Refinery
+## How to Run an Optimization Process Using Refinery

 An optimization process lets Refinery evolve your design to find the most suitable options based on the constraints and goals provided.
 Refinery will run multiple generations of options, each time it will take the fittest \(best\) options of the generation, and use them to create a new generation.
 Refinery is using [NSGA-II](https://www.iitk.ac.in/kangal/Deb_NSGA-II.pdf "NSGA-II"), an elitist multi objective genetic algorithm to optimise results.